databrary/policies/agreement.md

 Additionally, Authorized Investigators agree to:

-- Comply with their Institution's policies on the conduct of research
+- Comply with their Institution's policies on the conduct of research.
 - Complete research ethics training addressing human subjects policy and issues that meets the Institution's standards.
 - Keep contact information and Institutional affiliation current on Databrary.
 - Not share or disclose login information.